writethedocs/www/docs/team.rst

 Membership
 ~~~~~~~~~~

-  - Team members must have English editorial skills and some experience with social media and brand management
+- Team members must have English editorial skills and some experience with social media or brand management

 Members
 ~~~~~~~

 - `Mikey Ariel <https://twitter.com/thatdocslady>`_ (team lead)
 - You?

 .. _content-team: